-Want to sell your old iPhone - perhaps with one eye on the iPhone XS, iPhone XS Max or iPhone XR?
+Want to sell your old iPhone - perhaps with one eye on one of the new iPhones?
 You might want to consider how much you'll get for your old one, and the best methods and places for selling a second-hand iPhone.

 In this article, we're going to take a look at some of the selling options that will get you the most money for your old iPhone.
 We'll also offer some advice on how to prepare your iPhone for sale.

 Finally, we talk a little about methods for recycling an old iPhone, which is generally a good idea if you care about the environment, and may earn you a little cash too.

 If you haven't yet made your mind up what you will do with the money once you have sold your old phone, have a look at our iPhone buying guide.

 Preparing your iPhone for sale

 Before you sell your iPhone, you'll need to make sure you've wiped everything stored on it, to prevent the person who buys it getting access to your sensitive data.
 This isn't just about embarrassment: it could lead to fraud or identity theft.

 Wiping an Apple device is a fairly simple process, which we explain in our article How to factory-reset an iPhone.